hjoliver/cylc-doc/src/tutorial/scheduling/graphing.rst

    .. ifnotslides::

-      The order in which lines appear in the graph section doesn't matter, for instance the following examples are the same as each other:
+      The order of lines in the graph doesn't matter, so the following examples are equivalent:

    .. code-block:: cylc-graph